RonIovine/pshell/README.md

 supports messaging to broadcast pshell servers (i.e. UDP server running at a subnet broadcast address, e.g. x.y.z.255).

-The Python, 'C', and 'go' versions are consistent with each other at the API level (i.e. similar functional API, usage, process interaction etc) and fully interoperable with each other at the protocol level and can be mixed and matched in any combination.
+The Python, C, and Go versions are consistent with each other at the API level (i.e. similar functional API, usage, process interaction etc) and fully interoperable with each other at the protocol level and can be mixed and matched in any combination.

-The prototype for the callback functions follow the paradigms of the 'main' for each language.
-A pshell callback function can be thought of as a collection of mini 'mains' within the given process that is invoked via its registered keyword.
-The arguments are passed into each function just like they would be passed into the 'main' from the host's command line shell (i.e. bash) for each language as shown below.
+The prototype for the callback functions follow the paradigms of the `main` for each language.
+A pshell callback function can be thought of as a collection of mini `mains` within the given process that is invoked via its registered keyword.
+The arguments are passed into each function just like they would be passed into the `main` from the host's command line shell (i.e. bash) for each language as shown below.
 See the included [demo programs](#demo-programs) for language specific examples.

-#### 'C' callback:
+#### C callback:

 `void myFunc(int argc, char *argv[])`